What Do we Mean by Singular and Plural Nouns?

 Plural Noun: Unchanged

-There are some confusing plurals that have the same form when they are singular or plural.
+There are some plurals that can be confusing because they have the same form as their singular counterparts.

 There is one